myfirebase/docs/docs/authentication.md

 !!! tip
-    It's recommended to take a look at the firebase authentication docs, please check [firebase auth docs](https://firebase.google.com/docs/auth/web/start).
+    It's recommended to take a look at the firebase authentication docs, please check the following link[firebase auth docs](https://firebase.google.com/docs/auth/web/start).

-How hard it is to integrate **Firebase auth** to your web project especially when you try to structure and orginize firebase auth globally to be used through all **Vue components**.
+How hard it is to integrate **Firebase auth** to your web project especially when you try to structure and organize firebase auth globally to be used through all **Vue components**.

 Thanks to **Myfirebase auth system** which makes firebase auth easier to be managed using **Vuex**, the fireabse auth is injected and triggered at beginning of the Vue instance.